kaleguy/leovue/README.md

 Leo Vue has a couple of directives that create summary nodes: nodes that summarize content found in other nodes.

-Two type of summary node are currently implemented in Leo Vue.
-You can add your summary directive by customizing the code in one of these directives.
+Two types of summary nodes are currently implemented in Leo Vue.
+You can add your own summary directive by customizing the code in one of these directives.

 ### Kanban

-Some people find Leo outlines to be a good way to organize to do lists and projects.
+Some people find Leo outlines to be a good way to organize to-do lists and projects.

 However, if you have your projects in Leo, you still might want to be able to display a level of your project list as a Kanban board, so that others can easily see that section's progress.

 Using the @kanban directive, you can create a kanban board from a node.
-The next level node become the columns of the boards, and the lower levels are displayed in the nested viewer.
+The next level node become the columns of the boards, and the lower levels are displayed via the nested accordion component.

 ![Leo](https://kaleguy.github.io/leovue/screencasts/leovue-kanban.gif)